kristinemlarson/gnssrefl/README.md

 *make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10*

 This changes elevation angles to 5-10 degrees.
-The default is to only use PGS frequencies, specifically L1, L2C, and L5.
+The default is to only use GPS frequencies, specifically L1, L2C, and L5.
 If you want all GNSS frequencies:

 *make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -allfreq True*

-Only use GPS L1:
+To only use GPS L1:

 *make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l1 True*

-Only use GPS L2C:
+To only use GPS L2C and require a spectral amplitude of 10:

+*make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True -ampl 10*

+To use GPS L2C, require a spectral amplitude of 10, and spectral peak to noise ratio of 3:

-*make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True*
+*make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True -ampl 10 -peak2noise 3*

 As discussed in Roesler and Larson (2018), there are two QC measures used in this code.
 One is the peak value of the peak in the periodogram.
 In the example below the amplitude of the most significant